Skip to content

 Spotted Lanternfly (Photo: Lawrence Barringer, Pennsylvania Department of Agriculture, Bugwood.org)

 What’s the big to-do?
-While adult spotted lanternflies feed primarily on ailanthus, also known as tree-of-heaven and itself an invasive species, nymphs feast on some 70 species of plants, including grape vines; fruit trees like apple, plum, cherry and peach; as well as hardwoods such as maples, sycamores and poplars.
+While adult spotted lanternflies feed primarily on ailanthus — also known as tree-of-heaven and itself an invasive species — nymphs feast on some 70 species of plants, including grapevines; fruit trees like apple, plum, cherry, and peach; and hardwoods such as maples, sycamores, and poplars.
 They suck the sap, stressing the plants and making them more vulnerable to other harmful insects and diseases.
 In addition, the insects secrete a sticky substance, known as “honeydew,” which attracts molds that limit the growth and yield of fruit trees.

 Vineyards in Berks County have been devastated by spotted lanternflies.
 In New York, they pose a direct threat to the state’s grape and apple harvests, which combine to generate $358 million annually, as well as the state’s $8.8-billion forest products industry.